pippinbarr/cart253/outline.md

 Specific evaluation requirements will be provided when assigned.
 See the [Schedule](./schedule.md) for timing.

-* In-class Challenges x 10 (pass/fail, 1% each, totalling 10%)
+* In-class Challenges x 9 (pass/fail, 1% each, totalling 9%)
-* Prototyping Assignments x 10 (6% each, totally 60%)
+* Prototyping Assignments x 9 (7% each, totalling 63%)
     * Three prototypes
     * One reflective journal entry
 * Final Prototype x 1 (20%)
     * One prototype
     * In-class presentation
+    * Final reflective journal entry
-* Participation (10%)
+* Participation (8%)
-    * Participation includes: attending class, completing coursework, demoing work, being present on the Discord, asking questions, contributing to discussions, sharing ideas, and coming to office hours (note: even if you feel that you never need help, make sure to touch base with the instructor regularly in some capacity)
+    * Participation includes: attending class, completing coursework, demoing work, being present on the Discord, asking questions, contributing to discussions, sharing ideas, and coming to office hours (note: even if you feel that you *never* need help, make sure to touch base with the instructor regularly in some capacity)

 ## French